Aldi prepares to open 3rd Charleston-area store; new downtown restaurant on way

 A Mount Pleasant jeweler is changing locations after 28 years.

-The current 1,800-square-foot shop, owned by Jason Harn, is celebrating is 40th anniversary, and everything except loose diamonds and special orders is marked down 40 percent ahead of the move to the 850-square-foot store.
+The current 1,800-square-foot shop, owned by Jason Harn, is celebrating its 40th anniversary, and most merchandise, aside from loose diamonds and special orders, is marked down 40 percent ahead of the move.

-The move will bring Harn closer to where he lives in McClellanville.
+The relocation will bring Harn closer to where he lives in McClellanville.

 The jeweler first started four decades ago in a shop in the Whole Foods-anchored Patriots Plaza Shopping Center, not far from the Ravenel Bridge.